mikecamara/algorithms/README.md

 # [HackerRank](https://www.hackerrank.com/) Algorithms Solved

-All solutions have automated tests and I use TDD to write the function.
+All solutions have automated tests and I use TDD approach to coding.

 ## Start the project